descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string` (required)

-// Specify a name for the OIDC application.
+A name for the OIDC application.